XukunXiang/Extreme-Scale-course/README.md

 # Extreme-Scale-course
 This repository is for the PHY905(sec004) Spring 2016, Designing and building applications for Extreme-Scale System

 #Notes for the lectures videos

+##Meeting 01/19/2016

 ###Discussions at the end of 2nd leture：